Dubbus/cf_ai_CloudFlareWeatherRecommendations/README.md

 3. Mobile app version
 4. Additional weather data sources
 5. Activity-specific recommendations

-## About This Project

-Built by [Your Name] for [Company Name]'s internship program.
-This project demonstrates my ability to:
-- Build full-stack web applications
-- Work with external APIs
-- Implement AI features
-- Write clean, maintainable code
-- Create user-friendly interfaces

 Feel free to reach out with any questions!